Skip to main content

 1. Draft a follow-up — not a generic check-in, but a message informed by what the investor specifically flagged during the call

-2. Roleplay a talking point that scored low — ask Richard to push back the way the investor did so you can sharpen the answer before the next call
+2. Role play a talking point that scored low — ask Richard to push back the way the investor did so you can sharpen the answer before the next call

 3. Interpret conviction signals — if the investor asked sharp diligence questions, Richard can help you read whether that signals serious interest or routine screening